sdc-china/IDA-doc/_posts/2018-01-02-installation-db.md

 You can download JDBC for PostgreSQL version  from below link.
 We recommand you to use postgresql-42.2.8.jar since it is a tested verson.

 [postgresql-42.2.8.jar](https://jdbc.postgresql.org/download/postgresql-42.2.8.jar)

-After download, copy postgresql-42.2.8.jar to the **lib** folder of IDA installation package.

 ## Install and Configure MySQL DB